Consumer Credit Laws You Should Be Familiar With

 The ECOA limits the information lenders can ask about an applicant's spouse only in certain situations, like a joint application, when you're relying on your spouse's income to pay the account, or applicants made in community property states.
 The lender isn't allowed to ask whether an applicant is widowed or divorced.
 Only the terms married, unmarried, and separated can be used.

-The ECOA applies to all businesses who regularly extend credit and businesses like mortgage brokers, who simply financing.
+The ECOA applies to all businesses that regularly extend credit and businesses like mortgage brokers, who simply financing.

 If you were offered less favorable terms, you have the right to know why, but only when you reject the terms.